feldera/dist-design/multihost.md

   reads all of the data in the existing workers, batch by batch, and passes an appropriate subset of it to the new worker.

-  > There are a few options to deal with the data that will remain with the existing worker.
-It can be written to a separate file during this scan, or we can add hashes to the storage file format and filter out data based on hash when we read the file.
+  > The data that will remain with the existing worker still has to be discarded or filtered, same as before.

   This phase works on the largest batches first.
 These batches are the least likely to be merged, so they are a good target for